-Application into Goodwin College Magnet Schools is conducted through a lottery process managed by the State of Connecticut Regional School Choice Office.
+Application into Goodwin University Magnet Schools is conducted through a lottery process managed by the State of Connecticut Regional School Choice Office.
 Many magnet schools, including ours, have diversification requirements and are monitored closely by the State RSCO office.

 Charter schools operate under a different set of rules and regulations that vary by state.
 In Connecticut, charter schools receive public funds, but function as autonomous public schools.
 The rules, structure, and charter authorization for charter schools in Connecticut are established and monitored by the state Department of Education.
 The state must approve the school’s “charter” in which it lays out its missions, achievement goals, and methods of teaching and assessment.
 Charter schools can be managed and/or funded by a variety of institutions.
 Admission standards vary from school to school, and most charter schools manage their own enrollment process and lottery.

 Students who attend CTRA have a unique opportunity to take college courses while still in high school.
 Our scholars have direct access to the same facilities as Goodwin University students.
 Beginning in grade 11, our students have the ability to take credit-bearing courses at Goodwin University.
 Students who maintain a high level of academic achievement can earn up to a year of college credit in a wide range of academic areas, including courses in environmental science, criminal justice, human services, business administration, and advanced manufacturing.